 Are there New Trier programs or courses in which IGSS students are not able to participate?
 IGSS does not conflict with any after-school activities, or Early Bird or Summer School classes.
 There will be classes, primarily those offered only once a day, in which IGSS students will not be able to enroll.
 All IGSS students are encouraged to enroll or continue enrollment in Spanish or Chinese, which will allow them to continue these language sequences throughout their high school career.
 Students studying other languages can still be a part of IGSS, but may encounter scheduling conflicts with MCL classes only offered during IGSS periods.
 IGSS students may be enrolled in no fewer than four and no more than six majors at a time at New Trier.

 How many students are involved in IGSS?
 The amount of students fluctuates.
-During the 2018-2019 school year there will be approximately 65 students in the program.
+During the 2018-2019 school year there are approximately 65 students in the program.

 What subjects do students complete within IGSS?
 Juniors and seniors receive full credit for English, Social Studies, and Art.
 Senior IGSS fulfills the Civics requirement as well.